xgrg/snaprate/README.md

  incremented/decremented.
 Any given ID may be accessed through direct URL:
  `<host>:<port>?id=<ID>` (ex: *localhost:8888?id=42*).

-- Button `Your score` is for the user to quality current snapshot.
+- Button `Your score` is for the user to review the current snapshot.
 Clicking on it multiple times would turn it from not rated to green, then red, then orange, then back to not rated.
 The text box located just under this button is for potential comments.
 To save your review, just move on to the following/previous